syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 # Column Drag and Drop in MAUI DataGrid (SfDataGrid)

-The SfDataGrid allows dragging and dropping a column header by setting the `SfDataGrid.AllowDraggingColumn` property to `true.` The drag view is displayed while dragging a column header.
-Based on the requirements, drag and drop operations can be handled by using the `SfDataGrid.QueryColumnDragging` event.
+The SfDataGrid allows you to drag and drop a column header by setting the `SfDataGrid.AllowDraggingColumn` property to `true.` A drag view is displayed while dragging a column header.
+You can handle drag and drop operations based on your requirements by using the `SfDataGrid.QueryColumnDragging` event.

 {% tabs %}
 {% highlight xaml %}